stillwwater/spritepacker/README.md

 ## Command Line Usage

-You can export multiple atlases at once by providing a `.spritepack` project file with the `--export` argument.
+You can export multiple atlases at once by providing a `.spritepack` project file with the `-export` argument.
 This can be used to generate atlases automatically when building your game.

 ```
 spritepacker -export untitled.spritepack